dgramirez/GraphicsII/README.txt

 Space Theme:
 	- Skybox is Space
 	- Looking at the Window Title, You can see "Mercury".
 Pressing F2 will toggle between Mercury to Pluto (And all other objects present!).
 Pressing (Ctrl+F) will allow you to look at the object selected, or (T) for Teleporting.
-	- Two Spaceships inside the sun, and one going around the orbit
+	- Two Spaceships inside the sun, and one going around the orbit (Ship 3 is the one going around Orbit.)
 	- Earth Contains a moon.

 +----------------------------------------------------------+